Core-halo instability in dynamical systems

-The disassortative nature of the network [9] now sets the stage for connectivity-driven instability: when the strength of internal stabilizing dynamics is insufficient, the dynamics of the network gives rise to unstable and increasing flows between core and halo.
+The disassortative nature of the network [10] now sets the stage for connectivity-driven oscillations and instability: when the strength of internal stabilizing dynamics is insufficient, the dynamics of the network gives rise to oscillatory and/or unstable flows between core and halo.
 The disassortative nature of the network implies that there are fewer internal links within the core, $\kappa_A n_A^2$, and within the halo, $\kappa_B n_B^2$, than there are between core and halo, $\kappa_C n_A n_B$.
 That is, disassortativity implies $\kappa_C^2 > \kappa_A \kappa_B$.
-Equation (S5) then implies theorem 2.
+Equations (S6) and (S7) then imply theorem 3.
 In a core-halo system, stability requires that the strength of links within the core be significantly higher than the strength of links between core and halo, a feature observed in the actual bank transfer network (3/4 of the volume of transfers occurs within the core).

 If the system is marginally stable, so that $\kappa_C \tilde c^2 \approx \sqrt{\kappa_A \kappa_B} \tilde a \tilde b,$ then any dip in the connectivity or the strength of connections within the core will drive it unstable.